Who Plans On Getting Sunburned? Nobody.

 When the epidermis (top layer of skin) is subjected to sun overexposure, it dries out and becomes compromised/damaged.
 That means that the top layer of skin gets burnt to a crisp, depleting all the moisture out, and needs to be gently removed for the skin to heal properly.
 That’s why we see and feel the redness and swelling that causes so much discomfort.

 Complete sunburn skincare consists of, in its most basic form, a cleanser, a toner, and a moisturizer.
 With these three components used together, a person with sunburn has the best chance for a quick recovery.
 It is very important to treat a sunburn the instant it is noticed.
-The faster sunburned skin is properly handled naturally, the shorter the recovery period tends to be.
+The faster sunburned skin is handled naturally, the shorter the recovery period tends to be.

 1st – Nourish your skin with a sunburn specific soap while gently exfoliating sunburnt skin cells.